Table of Contents

-QRS complex widening and prolongation of QT interval require discontinuation of the treatment.
-Intravenous magnesium, by means of stabilizing depolarization, stands as a therapy in patients requiring treatment for prolongation of QT interval.
+QRS complex widening and prolongation of the QT interval require discontinuation of treatment with disopyramide.
+In patients who require treatment for prolongation of QT interval, intravenous magnesium sulfate may be required to stabilize the depolarization.

 Side effects of procainamide

-One of the most important known side effects of procainamide is its potential to cause a lupus like syndrome, which is especially common with chronic administration.
-The blood of these patients will have positive antinuclear antibody titer (where the antibodies are essentially formed against the patient’s own nuclear elements).
+One of the most important known side effects of procainamide is its potential to cause a lupus-like syndrome, which is especially common with long-term administration of the drug.
+The blood of these patients will have a positive antinuclear antibody titer (meaning that the antibodies are essentially formed against the patient’s own nuclear elements).

-The other side effects include loss of appetite, the sensation of vomiting, headache, loss of sleep, dizzy feeling, hallucination, psychosis (rare but reported), rashes which are characteristically morbilliform in nature, conditions affecting the blood vessels such as Raynaud’s phenomenon and vasculitis of the digital ends.
+The other side effects include loss of appetite, the sensation of vomiting, headache, loss of sleep, dizziness, hallucination, psychosis (rare but reported), rashes that are characteristically morbilliform in nature, conditions affecting the blood vessels (such as Raynaud’s phenomenon), and vasculitis of the digital ends.

-Similar to the disopyramide, there occurs a potential for prolongation of the QRS complex, QT interval and occurrence of ventricular arrhythmia.
+Similar to disopyramide, administration of procainamide results in a potential for prolongation of the QRS complex and the QT interval and the occurrence of ventricular arrhythmia.

-The drug also increases the risk of causing arrhythmias and is an arrhythmogenic agent.
-The most common arrhythmia, which is caused by these drugs, is a form of polymorphic ventricular tachycardia known as Torsades de pointes.
+The drug also increases the risk of arrhythmias and is an arrhythmogenic agent.
+The most common arrhythmia caused by procainamide is a form of polymorphic ventricular tachycardia known as ‘torsades de pointes.’

-Bone marrow suppression is one of the dreaded side effects of procainamide which makes patients against the routine use of this drug.
+Bone marrow suppression is one of the dreaded side effects of procainamide; the possibility of this side effect leads to patients objecting to the routine use of this drug.

 Pancytopenia and agranulocytosis occur in this condition.
-The cause behind it is not well delineated and it might range from allergic to hypersensitivity.
+Their causes are not well delineated and might range from allergic to hypersensitivity reactions.

 Treatment of side effects

-The symptoms of a lupus-like syndrome occur in very few patients and, even in those patients, it is self-limiting after the treatment is stopped.
-Other alterations include considering alternatives like N-acetyl procainamide, which does not have lupus potential.
+The symptoms of a lupus-like syndrome occur in a very few patients, and even in those patients, it is self-limiting after the treatment is stopped.
+Other alterations include considering alternatives like N-acetyl procainamide, which does not have the potential to cause lupus.

 The occurrence of bone marrow suppression warrants immediate discontinuation of the drug.

-Quinidine can be used for the treatment of both types of arrhythmia, namely ventricular and atrial.
+Quinidine can be used for the treatment of both ventricular and atrial arrhythmias.

 Special indication for quinidine

 Brugada syndrome is a genetic disorder associated with the development of ventricular arrhythmias.